-Telephone the Microbiology Branch at (919) 733-7367 to make special arrangements in urgent or unusual circumstances.
-Telephone before submitting large numbers of isolates or highly infectious organisms.
+Telephone the Microbiology Branch at (919) 733-7367 to make special arrangements in urgent or unusual circumstances (such as outbreak situations), or before submitting large numbers of isolates or highly infectious organisms.

 Plainly label "Special Bacteriology" on the outside of all mailers.
 Ship specimens as soon as possible after collection.
 When shipping by U.S. Mail, use first-class postage.
 Be sure to place return address on outside of container, regardless of shipping method.

 Most culture identifications are reported within five to seven work days; mixed cultures or fastidious bacteria may require longer for identification.
 Final reports on isolates referred to the CDC may be delayed up to several months.
 Results of certain biochemical, microscopic and serological tests performed in this laboratory are returned with culture reports upon request.

 Organisms are identified to a genus and species level only when cultural, morphological and biochemical test results indicate a good species correlation.
 Some organisms can be identified accurately only to the genus level.
 Organisms normally encountered as contaminants or those lacking clinical significance also may be reported only to the genus level.
 Test reactions of atypical organisms may fail to correlate with those of known cultures.
 Reports reflect any similarity to characterized bacterial strains.

 Organisms reported as "unidentified" do not correspond to recognized genera and/or species.
 These cultures are not routinely forwarded to the CDC unless 1) the nature of the isolate, source and/or patient clinical history warrant further study, or 2) a special request is made for referral.
 The submitting laboratory may need to clear this request with CDC staff prior to forwarding the isolate to the SLPH for referral to the CDC.